perryguloien/shopping-cart/README.md

     # SENDER_ADDRESS="Please put the email of your 'customer' or the desired receipient of the receipt here"
     # SENDGRID_TEMPLATE_ID="Please put the template ID for your desired receipt here.
 Instructions on how to create this template are below"

+# Once you run the code you will be asked whether you want to use your own csv data or the default data.
+If you would like to use your own data, please first copy the 'default_products.csv' file in 'data' and input your own product names into it.
+Rename the file "data/products.csv", as this is the file name that the code will draw from for a list of products.

 # In your template on sendgrid, please copy and paste the HTML code below:
 # INSERT HTML CODE HERE -- COULD NOT COMPLETE, WAS LOCKED OUT